AndroidDevice-Porting/UbuntuTouchHTCOneM7/README.md

 Torch | Not Completely
 Mobile Data | Not Sure
 Battery Life | Not Sure
-Mobile Hotspot | Not Sure
-Anbox Kernel Patches | Not Yet
 Proximity Sensor | Not Sure
 GPS | Not Sure
 Carrier Info | Not Sure